What is the Local Ministry Pathway [LMP]?

 There are three main threads to ordination training with Oxford LMP:

-- You will be gaining experience and growing in ministry in your parish or benefice, relating this to what you learn through core modules and formational training.
+- You will gain experience and grow in ministry in your ‘home’ parish or benefice, intentionally relating this to what you learn through core modules and formational training.
 (At the same time, we hope the parish itself will also continue to develop its mission and ministry and to reflect on this).

-For information about selection for ordination training, please see vocations.
+For more general information about selection for ordination training, please see vocations.

 The diocese has recently carried out a research project investigating the way that lay and ordained ministers are equipped to enable everyday faith in others.
 Read the full report here.